rakor/freebsd-desktop/README.md

 After having done a freh installation of FreeBSD (I'd recommend not to add a user during installation, but after this script has done its work) log in as root and download the script like this:
 <pre><code>fetch --no-verify-peer https://raw.githubusercontent.com/rakor/freebsd-desktop/master/freebsd-desktop</code></pre>

 The default behaviour is to install a german KDE.
-If you'd like to have an other language or a small Awesome-desktop instead open the script and edit the variables at the top to meet your joice.
+If you'd like to have an other language or a small Awesome-desktop instead open the script and edit the variables at the top to meet your choice.

 Then let the script do its job
 <pre><code>sh ./freebsd-desktop</code></pre>